 As I’ve become more cognizant of shopping, brands, and sales, I’ve come to understand that these giant sales are far from special.
 In fact, I’m inclined to believe that the sale price is built into the company’s expected profit margin and any sales at full price are a bonus of extra profit margin.

 Convinced this was the case, I set out to do a little, very unscientific experiment.
-Very simply, I tracked how often two major brands offered their products at discounts of at least 30% over the course of a month.
+Simply, I tracked how often two major brands offered their products at discounts of at least 30% over the course of a month.

 The Experiment and The Results